darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

-This is a new patch release that fixes issues on Databricks/Spark.
+This is a new minor release that fixes issues on Databricks/Spark

 One NOTE is expected:
 Suggests or Enhances not in mainstream repositories: Capr